panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Implicit *return*

 That's not all!

-If the arrow function contains one `return expression` statement, you can also skip the `return` keyword. `expression` is going to be implicitely returned by the arrow function:
+> If the arrow function contains one `return expression` statement, you can skip the `return` keyword.

+`expression` is going to be implicitely returned by the arrow function:

 ```javascript
  // expression is returned implicitely